 Before you find a school and program, it is important to understand the past trend of the job you are looking at to predict future outlook.
 We gathered data from the Bureau of Labor Statistics on the past 5 years to understand the growth patterns.

 The PTA program in general tends to be popular mainly due to healthcare demand, as well as demand for physical therapy assistants (as with healthcare in general), has been increasing over the past decade.
-However, the Bureau of Labor Statistics and the Occupational Outlook Handbook is projecting physical therapy assisting to be one of the top 20 growing careers.
-We have highlighted all of the PTA and PTA-related careers in the below image from the BLS and OOH.
+However, the Bureau of Labor Statistics and the Occupational Outlook Handbook is projecting physical therapy assisting to be one of the top growing careers.

 The accredited programs lead to an associates degree and typically take 2 years to complete.
 The curriculum includes a wide range of fundamental and specialization subjects.
 There are more general-education courses, such as English, mathematics, anatomy and physiology, and psychology.
 However, (and more importantly), hands-on clinical training is part of every accredited program to help students get real-life experience in an actual clinical setting.